Chasm opening between weak French and strong German economies

 CONTAGION, BUT NOT POSITIVE

-In contrast to neighbours France and the Netherlands, Germany has enjoyed a good start to the year.
+In contrast to neighbors France and the Netherlands, Germany has enjoyed a good start to the year.

 German investor morale soared to its highest level in nearly three years this month, while the statistics office said on Tuesday that employment rose to a high since reunification in the fourth quarter.